Always Keep Your Promises: A Model-Agnostic Attribution Algorithm for Neural Networks: Methods

 We motivate shifting the level of abstraction of LRP from layer/module-wise to operation-wise through careful consideration of the modern-day deep learning paradigm and the practices used by existing LRP implementations.
-We define a module as an object lying at the maximal granularity within a model structure defined by a deep learning framework (e.g. Linear, Convolution, Attention, LayerNorm).
-While many modules are defined by a sole operation such as Linear, Convolution, Softmax, etc., newer modules compound many elementary tensor operations, which are not captured at the granularity of modules.

-The first consequence is that there is no upper limit for the number of unique module types, each requiring a new backpropagation rule.
+We define a module as an object lying at the maximal granularity within the model structure of a deep learning framework (e.g. Linear, Convolution, Attention, LayerNorm).
+While many modules are defined by a single operation, such as Linear, Convolution, Softmax, etc., certain modules compound many elementary tensor operations, which are not captured at the granularity of modules.
+There is thus redundancy in redefining propagation steps for tensor primitives within different module composite rules.
+The other consequence is that there is no upper limit for the number of unique module types, and each requires a new backpropagation rule.
 This is unsustainable in the long-term.
-By shifting to the level of operations, there is a strict set of operation-specific rules that must be defined before all architectures that reduce to that set of operations are supported.
+By shifting to the level of operations, the rules for a set of operations needs to only be defined once before all architectures (and thus modules) that decompose to that set of operations are supported.

-Another complication is that operations not captured at the module level must always appear only as sub-steps within a module-specific propagation rule if they are to be considered in LRP.
-Thus, redundancy arises when multiple modules make use of the same elementary operations, but still require two unique propagation rule definitions.

-Our operation-level approach modularizes relevance propagation, reducing any model architecture to a fixed and bounded set of fundamental tensor operations, treating operations as first-class citizens in propagation.
-We implement propagation rules for each type of Node in the computation graph (a Node in this case maps to an operation call).